The reason goes something like this:

 Taking long, deep breaths can calm you down, relax your muscles, and give you more energy!
 Other things to try are meditation, yoga, tai chi, listening to music, and reading.

 Spending time with friends is yet another beneficial way to reduce cortisol levels.
-Being with your tribe makes you feel safe and secure, which helps you feel the most energized.
+Something about being with your tribe makes you feel safe and secure, which helps you feel the most energized.

-You are being told to become more active rarely does any good when you don’t feel like it.
-But your energy levels will improve if you can force yourself to do even a little bit of exercise each day.
-Examples include a walk around the block, sit-ups in the living room, or push-ups while on our knees.
+Being told to become more active when you don’t feel like it rarely does any good.
+But if you can force yourself to do even a little bit of exercise each day, your energy levels will improve.
+Examples include a walk around the block, sit-ups in the living room, or pushups while on our knees.

 Start small and build your way up.
 For instance, you might start with five minutes of activity in the morning, followed by another five at night.
 Do that for a few weeks, then build up to ten minutes.